browserstate/history.js/README.md

 1. www.mysite.com
 1. www.mysite.com?state=3

-> Note: These urls also work in HTML4 browsers and Search Engines.
+> Note 1: These urls also work in HTML4 browsers and Search Engines.
 So no need for the hashbang (`#!`) fragment-identifier that google ["recommends"](https://github.com/balupton/History.js/wiki/Intelligent-State-Handling).
+>
+> Note 2: Safari 5 will also have a SUID appended to the URL, it is entirely transparent but just a visible side-effect.
+It is required to fix a bug with Safari 5.

 ### How would they look in a HTML4 Browser?